-When considering travel arrangements abroad, Ministers and Ministers of State must seek the approval of the Prime Minister's Office.
-They must also consult with the Minister of Foreign Affairs on the foreign policy aspects and with the Leader of the Government in the House of Commons and the Deputy Leader of the Government in the House of Commons and Chief Government Whip about the demands of the House of Commons.
+When considering travel arrangements abroad, ministers must seek the approval of the Prime Minister's Office.
+They must also consult with the minister of Foreign Affairs on the foreign policy aspects and with the leader of the government in the House of Commons and the deputy leader of the government in the House of Commons and chief government whip about the demands of the House of Commons.

-The Prime Minister's Office, acting on behalf of the Prime Minister, will authorize the travel, as appropriate, bearing in mind government priorities and other ministerial absences from Ottawa.
-No trip should be planned or in any way confirmed until it is cleared through the Prime Minister's Office.
+The Prime Minister's Office, acting on behalf of the prime minister, will authorize the travel, as appropriate, bearing in mind government priorities and other ministerial absences from Ottawa.
+No trip should be planned or in any way confirmed until it has been cleared through the Prime Minister's Office.

-Once the trip is approved, procedural and substantive arrangements for the visit, including contact with host governments and program development, must be made through the Minister of Foreign Affairs and the Department of Foreign Affairs.
+Once the trip is approved, procedural and substantive arrangements for the visit, including contact with host governments and program development, must be made through the minister of Foreign Affairs and Foreign Affairs Canada.